+To RAN1:

+Question.
+RAN2 respectfully asks RAN1 to take above agreement on RAN2 intention into account and asks for feedback if there is any issue.

+To RAN4:

 Question 1.
 RAN2 respectfully asks RAN4 to take above agreement on RAN2 intention into account and asks for feedback if there is any issue.

 RAN2 has taken following RAN4 agreement informed via LS (R4-2303507, R2-2302433):